edgi-govdata-archiving/web-monitoring/README.md

 We’d love your help on improving this project!
 If you are interested in getting involved…

-* Chat with us on [Slack (https://archivers.slack.com)](https://archivers.slack.com)
-    * You can sign up for an account at https://archivers-slack.herokuapp.com/
-    * Join us in the `#webmonitoring` channel.
+* If you are focused on the software, dive right into the issues on any of the Web Monitoring projects (see above).
+* Join EDGI by filling out the volunteer form at http://envirodatagov.org/volunteer/.
+As amember, you can be more involved in our overall process or contribute to work beyond just the code.
 * Please follow EDGI's [Code of Conduct](https://github.com/edgi-govdata-archiving/overview/blob/main/CONDUCT.md)

 This project is two-part!
 We rely both on **open source code contributors** (building this tool) and on **volunteer analysts** who use the tool to identify and characterize changes to government websites.